-It means enforcing compliance with a duty imposed through an enforceable title, even against the will of the person on whom the duty was imposed.
-If he/she fails to comply voluntarily with what the enforceable judgment imposes on them, the creditor may apply to a court or a bailiff for judicial enforcement or execution.
+It means enforcing compliance with an obligation imposed through an enforceable title, even against the will of the person on whom the duty was imposed.
+If he/she fails to comply voluntarily with what the enforceable judgment imposes on him/her, the creditor may apply to a court or a bailiff for judicial enforcement or execution.

 The court will order and perform enforcement with the exception of titles that are performed in administrative or tax proceedings.
 Thus, in civil matters, the creditor may always go to court.

 The judgment creditor may also turn to a bailiff.
 A bailiff will enforce a judgment with authorisation from a court, with the exception of the following judgments:

 An application for execution may, however, be submitted if the execution is to be run in accordance with a judgment on the maintenance of a minor or in accordance with a foreign judgment, where a declaration of enforceability was issued in accordance with directly applicable European Union legislation, an international treaty, or a decision on recognition.